 Having failed several times, I finally decided to use an egg and it finally helped to get that soft and fluffy texture with whole grain flour.
 If you are okay with using eggs (now I am, finally!) then I am sure you will love these healthy whole wheat dinner rolls.
 And using fresh garlic and herbs would make them even more delicious.

-These are so good that you can just spread some butter on it and have it as is.
+These are so good that you can just spread some butter on them and have it as is.

 How to make Homemade Whole Wheat Dinner Rolls

-Divide the dough into small balls and keep them on a baking tray leaving some gap in between.
+Divide the dough into small balls and keep them on a baking tray leaving some gaps in between.
 Cover the tray with a clean cloth and let it rise for another 30 min or so.
 Bake the rolls in a preheated oven until well done.
-To get the nice color on the crust, apply oil using a brush as soon as rolls are out of the oven and still hot.
+To get a nice color on the crust, apply oil using a brush as soon as the rolls are out of the oven and still hot.

 - Use organic whole wheat flour.
 I really love using flour from Trader’s Jo.
 I find using their whole wheat flour in baking very helpful.

 - You can knead the dough using your hands.
 Use a wooden spatula to mix the flour into the liquid.
 Mix until it forms a crumbly mixture.
 Then using hands knead the mixture on a flat surface or in the same bowl to form a dough.
 Or, make this work less messy by using a stand mixer with a dough hook attachment.